Yashin-Bhawanideen/ABCRetail/README.md

 # ABCRetail
 Retail Store that sells items to clients.
 This e-commerce website handles customer orders, paymenst and delivery notifications.
 The customer can browser the various products to add to their carts.
+The user will need to login/register to their own account to view the products in their cart and proceed to pay.

 The product page